On October 26, 2020, former Prime Minister Suga Yoshihide declared that Japan aims to achieve carbon neutrality by 2050.

 Carbon neutrality

-In addition, on June 9, 2021, the government decided on a regional decarbonization roadmap outlining the process and concrete measures for the transition to a decarbonized society.
+On June 9, 2021, the government adopted a regional decarbonization roadmap.
+This plan outlines specific steps and measures for transitioning to a decarbonized society.

 Japan has been striving to reduce its dependence on oil by encouraging energy conservation and the use of alternative fuels.